 Isolation Transformer Construction

 If AC voltage is applied to the primary coil of the transformer, the primary winding will produce alternating current.
-And the alternating current will generate alternating magnetic flux in the iron core and pass it to the secondary coil through the iron core.
+The alternating current will generate alternating magnetic flux in the iron core and pass it to the secondary coil through the iron core.
 According to the principle of electromagnetic induction, the changing magnetic flux will induce an electromotive force through the coil, and the magnitude of the electromotive force is proportional to the number of turns of the coil.
 Since the number of turns of the primary coil is equal to the number of turns of the secondary coil, both input and output voltages are also equal.